USAJOBS/openopps-help/applicants/find.md

 ### Career field

 You can search for opportunities by career field.
-Select a career field from the pre-populated drop down list.
+Select a career field from the pre-populated drop-down list.

 ### Series